Tips on how gardeners can help hedgehogs in the garden. Includes ideas for creating shelter, creating access, and avoiding metaldehyde slug pellets

-Hedgehogs are adorable creatures that make us smile with their cute faces and bumbling natures.
-They’re also very welcome in our gardens since they emerge at night to tuck in to their favourite foods of slugs, snails, and other garden pests.
-What many of us gardeners don’t know is that we might be silently killing our spikey garden friends in the process.
+Hedgehogs are adorable creatures that make us smile with their bumbling natures.
+They’re also very welcome in our gardens since they emerge at night to tuck in to slugs, snails, and other invertebrates.
+Even though they’re one of Britain’s most beloved wild creatures, hedgehogs are under threat and it’s our back gardens that are the front line.

 Attracting & Saving Hedgehogs in the Garden

-- Avoid the use of slug pellets in the garden.
+- Slug pellets can kill.
 If a hedgehog eats a slug or snail that is dying from slug pellets, the hedgehog will also die.
 The effects are painful and gruesome since the poor hedgehog will die from its internal organs being chemically burned.
 Conventional Metaldehyde based slug pellets also kill birds and can harm pets and children.

 - Safer Slug Pellets.
 If you feel that you need to use slug pellets, choose a more wildlife-friendly type that does not include Metaldehyde as an ingredient.
-These Organic Slug Pellets from Amazon are a good choice.
+Up to 70%* of all hedgehog deaths are not from cars but from slug pellets.
+These Organic Slug Pellets are a good choice.

 - Install a Hedgehog House.
 If you put a suitable shelter in your garden with a little food inside, it’s an open invitation for hedgehogs to settle.
 You can DIY a hedgehog house or buy a lovely one like this one.
 Place the shelter in a quiet and inconspicuous place with a lot of cover.
 In the bushes is perfect.